 Even if a plan is clear, under certain circumstances, a contractor or employee may be able to recover the commissions or a cash equivalent under other legal theories.
 These legal theories are based on the principles of fairness and equity.
 The legal terms are recovering damages under causes of action for “promissory estoppel,” “unjust enrichment” and/or “quantum meruit.”

 In addition, if a company is intentionally acting in bad faith and/or trying to trick salespeople regarding a commission or bonus plan, a salesperson may be able to pursue a fraud claim.
 However, it is more difficult generally to win a fraud claim than a claim based on fairness and equity.

 Six Key Takeaways

-- If you are a company paying commissions or bonuses, put your plan in writing so there is no misunderstanding, confusion or mistakes
+- If you are a company paying commissions or bonuses, put your plan in writing.
+This decreases the chances of a misunderstanding, confusion or mistakes.

-- If you are entitled to receive commissions or bonuses, obtain a copy of the plan and if the metrics or provisions are unclear, get a manager to clarify–in writing–any uncertainties
+- Obtain a copy of the plan if you are entitled to receive commissions or bonuses.
+Similarly, if the metrics or provisions are unclear, get a manager to clarify – in writing – any uncertainties.

-- Poorly worded or confusing metrics and provisions about payment of commissions/bonuses can be held against a company, if the company wrote the plan– so companies should take time to get it right
+- Poorly worded or confusing metrics and provisions about payment of commissions/bonuses can be held against a company.
+That is, if the company wrote the plan.
+Because of this, companies should take the time to get it right.

-- If a company does not have a clear written plan, then they may unwittingly become liable to pay bonuses and commissions based on custom, pattern or practice.
+- Companies should have a clearly written plan.
+Otherwise, they may unwittingly become liable to pay bonuses and commissions based on custom, pattern or practice.